simandebvu/rubylint/README.md

 ## How to use

 1. Open the directory where the application is.
-2. In bash/terminal type `ruby bin/main.rb <full-path-to-ruby-file>` as below.
+2. In bash/terminal type `ruby bin/main.rb <full-path-to-ruby-file-to-check>` as below.

 ![Demo](images/RubyLint.gif)